 Students can then complete the webquests in the classroom or remotely using World Book resources from INFOhio.
 If students will not have Internet access, teachers can print the accompanying World Book articles.
 To find the World Book webquests in Educator Tools, try a search for World Book webquests or use the following links:

-Find INFOhio Instructional Bags (they're like blizzard bags, but you can do them any time!) and other INFOhio lessons that use INFOhio digital content—high-quality content that your students can access from home—in Educator Tools.
-Using the Item Type filter, check Activities & Lesson Plans to find these INFOhio Instructional Bags and the IWonder Genius Hour lesson plan:
+Find INFOhio instructional units (on the go lessons you can do any time!) and other INFOhio lessons that use INFOhio digital content—high-quality content that your students can access from home—in Educator Tools.
+Using the Item Type filter, check Activities & Lesson Plans to find these INFOhio instructional units and the IWonder Genius Hour lesson plan:

 Educator Tools also includes streaming educational videos from INFOhio's Digital Video Collection (DVC).
 DVC videos support all curriculum areas and Ohio's Learning Standards.
 Segmented and downloadable, most include teacher guides.